Time

 “The existence of an objective lapse of time means that reality consists of an infinity of layers of ‘now’ which come into existence successively.
 But if simultaneity is something relative, each observer has his own set of ‘nows,’ and none of these various layers can claim the prerogative of representing the objective lapse of time.” — Kurt Gödel

-Now, why our opinions about the duration of the ‘same’ period of ‘time’ often radically differ?
+Now, why do our subjective opinions about the duration of the “same objective interval” of “time” often differ?

-The intersubjective stream is governed by the laws of transcendental intersubjectivity described mathematically as the ‘laws of physics’, i.e., the ‘laws of physics’ are the laws of transcendental intersubjectivity which projects the world of intersubjective phenomena.
-In refutation of metaphysical folktales of pseudoscientific materialism (physicalism), dualism, and panpsychism with their naive belief in the existence of mythical ‘physical matter’, it must be said that the only reason why the intersubjective processes of consciousness are stable and predictable is that such are the laws of transcendental intersubjectivity whose elementary causal structures/processes are described mathematically as ‘elementary particles, waves, etc.’
+The intersubjective stream is subject to the laws of transcendental intersubjectivity described mathematically and known as the “laws of physics”.
+That is, the “laws of physics” are the laws of transcendental intersubjectivity which constitutes the empirical world of intersubjective phenomena, including all scientific observations.
+In refutation of the metaphysical mythology of materialism/physicalism, dualism, and panpsychism with their naive belief in the existence of mythical “physical matter,” it should be said that the only reason for the stability and predictability of intersubjective processes of consciousness are the laws of transcendental intersubjectivity, whose elementary structures of causality are known to us as “elementary particles, waves, etc.” and are described mathematically.

-The subjective stream is governed by the laws of transcendental subjectivity that cannot be (?) described mathematically.
+The subjective stream is subject to the laws of transcendental subjectivity.

-Change is possible only relatively to that which does not change; the stream of ‘time’ is possible because the witness and the substance of the stream — transcendent consciousness-in-itself, the nondichotomic Light — is nontemporal.
-In other words, the stream of our conscious existence is possible only relatively to the transcendent shore — Transcendence.
+Change is only possible relative to that which does not change; the flow of “time” is possible because the nature of our consciousness — transcendent consciousness-in-itself (Light) — from which the flow unfolds is nontemporal.
+In other words, the temporal flow of the “river” of our existence is only possible relative to the nontemporal “shore” — Transcendence.

 “In the extension of time, athwart its endlessness, lies Being.” — Karl Jaspers